anoofc/PIXEL_CHASE_ARCADE_GAME_ESP32/README.md

 I’m currently working on this game, a few modifications are to be made.

 ## Future plans :
-    — Make a stand for mounting the MDF plate. <br>
+    — Make a stand for mounting the MDF plate.
     — Paint all in White colour.
     — Give separation inside the led ring for each pixels.
     — Make the speed increment upon level increment more linear, currently having a exponential increase in speed.